 Sunday: Rest day

 Yoga and similar practices reduce stress, increase flexibility, and improve blood flow.
 They will also help increase your endurance, so you better enjoy workout days.
-When you add strength training to your routine, you will see a boost in metabolism that burns fat and calories.
+When you add strength training to your routine, you will see a boost in metabolism that promotes you burning calories more efficiently.

 Rest days are vital to the process.
 They allow your muscles to replenish lost glycogen, which reduces muscle fatigue.
 Overdoing it without proper rest leads to muscle stress and strain, increasing your risk of injury.

 When looking to maintain an appropriate weight, part of that includes eating a balanced diet.
-The CDC recommends that most of us:
+The CDC recommends that most of us do the following:

 - Reduce consumption of foods filled with salt, sugar, and trans fats